MicrosoftDocs/defender-docs/defender-endpoint/attack-surface-reduction-rules-report.md

 ## Prerequisites

 > [!IMPORTANT]
 > To access the **Attack surface reduction rules report**, read permissions are required for the Microsoft Defender portal.
-Access to this report granted by Microsoft Entra roles, such as Security Global Admin or Security role, is being deprecated and will be removed in April 2023.
 > For Windows&nbsp;Server&nbsp;2012&nbsp;R2 and Windows&nbsp;Server&nbsp;2016 to appear in the **Attack surface reduction rules report**, these devices must be onboarded using the modern unified solution package.
 For more information, see [New functionality in the modern unified solution for Windows Server 2012 R2 and 2016](configure-server-endpoints.md#functionality-in-the-modern-unified-solution).

 ## Report access permissions